eightsmile/cfa/cfa level III/Fixed-Income/Fixed-Income.md

           2. short future position

   2. **Slope** Changes
 		- if getting **steepen**, then long term rate incrase, long-term bond price decrase, short-term rate decrase, short term bond price increase
 		- then three strategies in three situations:
        <img src="https://cdn.jsdelivr.net/gh/eightsmile/ImageLib@main/Screenshot%202023-11-12%20at%2015.49.56.png" alt="Screenshot 2023-11-12 at 15.49.56" style="zoom: 67%;" />
        <img src="https://cdn.jsdelivr.net/gh/eightsmile/ImageLib@main/202312232106240.png" alt="Screenshot 2023-12-23 at 21.06.33" style="zoom:67%;" />
 		- i.e. in duration-neutral yield curve flattening trade, an investor typically goes long on longer-term bonds and short on shorter-term bonds, **expecting that the yield curve will flatten**.
 		- if we want **duration neutral**, we should play with barbell and bullet, as bullet has more mid-term, and is less affected by slope changes; but for barbell long-term rate incrase, price decrease more than short-term price increase, so barbell overall is loss.
 			- Long bullet, short barbell
 		- if under **bear steepen**, then long term rate increase more than short-term rate increase, and rates are all increased, so prices are all decrase, but long-term price decrease more.
 We decrase duration

-     - if under **bull steepen**, we want earn from steepen, then increase duration.
+		-if under **bull steepen**, we want earn from steepen, then increase duration.
 		- Risk is the yield curve moves unlike our expectation that didn't get steepen.
 		- Vice Versa for **Flattening**

   3. **Shape** Changes (curvture) (diverge rate changes)

-     $Butterfly\ Spread = 2Y_m - Ys- Y_L$
+     $Butterfly\ Spread = 2Y_m - Ys- Y_L$ 计算公式

      1. negative butterfly means 蝴蝶肚子朝上 butterfly spread increase, then mid increase, long and short term decrase,
         1. then long long barbell, short bullet
-     2. Positive Butterfly means 蝴蝶翅膀朝上, lonf bullet, short barbell
+     2. Positive Butterfly means 蝴蝶翅膀朝上 V 形, long bullet (mid-term), short barbell (short short-term and long-term)

   4. **Volatility Changes** Strategies